-The way the course is structured so that you build a portfolio as you go is very clever.
+The way the course is structured to build a portfolio as you go is very clever.
 I greatly appreciated this when I finished the course and had a polished portfolio at the end of it.

-I think this helps differentiate my portfolio from the rest and made the course more interesting for me since I worked on projects more relevant to my own interests.
+I think this helps differentiate my portfolio from the rest.
+It made the course more interesting since I worked on projects more relevant to my own interests.

 I really disliked the group crits.

-These sessions were mostly UI-focused with very little time spent on thinking about the UX.
+These sessions were mostly UI-focused, with very little time spent thinking about the UX.

-Yes, I recommend Designlab UX Academy to everyone who is brand new to 2D design and had no previous experience with any UX tools before.
+Yes, I recommend Designlab UX Academy to everyone brand new to 2D design and has no previous experience with any UX tools before.

 I learned a tremendous amount and feel prepared to take on the entry-level positions in UX I am seeing.